MohamedReda97/mt5-report-analyzer-webapp/README.md

     ```
   - [Amazon S3](https://aws.amazon.com/s3/)
   - [Cloudinary](https://cloudinary.com/)

-- **API Routes**: The application has been modified to use Vercel's serverless functions.
-The API routes are located in the `/api` directory and currently return mock data.
-You'll need to update these to use your chosen storage solution.

 - **Database**: If your application requires a database, consider using:
   - [Vercel Postgres](https://vercel.com/docs/storage/vercel-postgres) (easiest integration)